Scotland

 Cash

-ATMs are easy to find and offer free withdrawals, so there’s no need to carry large amounts of cash.
-Personally, I never use any physical cash, but you might want some to buy onboard tickets for the train or ferry, or for use at the local markets.
+ATMs are easy to find and most offer free withdrawals, so there’s no need to be walking around with large amounts of cash.
+Personally, I never use any physical cash, but you might want some to use at any markets.
+Speaking of markets, haggling isn’t a thing in Scotland.
+You are expected to pay the written price.

-The variations of cash are: 1p/2p/5p/10p/20p/50p coins, £1/£2 coins, and £5/£10/£20/£50/£100 notes.
+The variations of cash are: 1p/2p/5p/10p/20p/50p coins, £1/£2 coins, and £5/£10/£20/£50 notes.

-At the time of writing in June 2022, the exchange rates are: $1 = £0.82 / 1= £0.86
+At the time of writing in October 2024, the exchange rates are: $1 = £0.77 / 1= £0.84

 Tipping